Thai activists urge release of man detained over Facebook post

 Thailand is a long-time treaty ally of the United States but relations have cooled since the coup and concerns have grown in Washington about the junta's use of royal defamation, or "lese-majeste" laws, which are among the world's harshest.

-Last week Thai police said they had launched an inquiry into U.S. Ambassador to Thailand Glyn Davies after he criticized "lengthy and unprecedented" jail sentences for those found guilty of lese-majeste.
+Last week Thai police said they had launched an inquiry into U.S. Ambassador to Thailand Glyn Davies after he criticised "lengthy and unprecedented" jail sentences for those found guilty of lese-majeste.

 Those accused of lese-majeste are tried in military courts, which have handed down record sentences.